 We’ve been busy building a mobile application at Espeo.
-The team was partly remote, and consisted of 2 backend developers and 2 mobile developers – one for Android, and one for the iOS platform.
+We had a remote software team which consisted of 2 backend developers and 2 mobile developers – one for Android, and one for the iOS platform.
 Most of the time, the mobile part of us was truly mobile, working from home.
 It also wasn’t our first experience with remote software development.
-I’d like to show you how well it can work if you focus on the right things.
+I’d like to show you how well it can work.

 Let’s get down to basics.
 There are several rules to keep in mind: